emqx/emqx-docs/en_US/deploy/install-introduction.md

 ::: tip

-Note: In production environment, you may use our [Server Estimate](https://www.emqx.com/en/server-estimate) calculator to calculate the recommended hardware specification under various maximum connections and message throughputs.
+Note: In production environments, you may use our [Server Estimate](https://www.emqx.com/en/server-estimate) calculator to calculate the recommended hardware specification under various maximum connections and message throughputs.

 :::

-## File and directories
+## Files and directories

-After the installation is complete, EMQX will create some directories to store running and configuration files, data, and logs.
+After installation, EMQX will create some directories to store running and configuration files, data, and logs.
 The table below lists the directories created and their file path under different installation methods:

 | Directory  | Description        | Installed with tar.gz | Installed with RPM/DEB   |
 | ---------- | ------------------ | --------------------- | ------------------------ |